wcout/fltk-gif-animation/README.md

 ## Solution 1: External FLTK-Widget

 My first solution was an external Widget `Fl_Anim_GIF`, derived from the basic FLTK widget `Fl_Box`.
-This solution works well and can be found in the folder `extern`<del>
+This solution works well and can be found in the folder `extern`.

 But Kleine Bre's design approach to expand the `Fl_GIF_Image` class with animation capabilties seems advantegeous.
 But I did not want to have `Fl_GIF_Image` load animated files